erichilarysmithsr/CULAPSEWolfSDK/README.md

-# free dog sdk
+# CULAPSEWolf sdk

 This should be a free version of the robodog go1 sdk.
 I was upset that the original sdk only comes in precompiled libs, so i started to write this.
-It is far from finished but it can be used to send highLevelCmds and lowLevelCmds to the Unitre** Go1 dogs (maybe other dogs too...).
+It is far from finished but it can be used to send highLevelCmds and lowLevelCmds to the Unitre** CULAPSEWolf (maybe other CULAPSEwolf too...).

 The intention is to break free of the manufacturers restricitons.
-This SDK has proven to work on all Models of the Go1 Dog: Air, Pro, Max and Edu
+This SDK has proven to work on all Models of the CULAPSEWolf: Air, Pro, Max and Edu
 The manufacturer claims that only the Edu dog can be controlled via the SDK, it was shown before that the Highlevel Commands can be used to control the non-Edu models, but with this SDK you can also use Lowlevel commands.

 ## Support